nasa/cumulus-orca/tasks/extract_filepaths_for_granule/README.md

-(podr) λ cd C:\devpy\poswotdr\tasks\extract_filepaths_for_granule (podr) λ nosetests --with-coverage --cover-erase --cover-package=extract_filepaths_for_granule -v Test successful with four filepaths returned. ... ok Test no granuleId in input event. ... ok
+(podr) λ cd C:\devpy\poswotdr\tasks\extract_filepaths_for_granule (podr) λ nosetests --with-coverage --cover-erase --cover-package=extract_filepaths_for_granule -v Test successful with four keys returned. ... ok
+Test no granuleId in input event. ... ok
-Test successful with four filepaths returned. ... ok Test no filepath in input event. ... ok
+Test successful with four keys returned. ... ok
+Test no key in input event. ... ok
 Test no files in input event. ... ok
 Test no 'granules' key in input event. ... ok
 Test with one valid file in input. ... ok
-Test with two granules, one filepath each. ... ok
+Test with two granules, one key each. ... ok

 Name                               Stmts   Miss  Cover
 ------------------------------------------------------
 extract_filepaths_for_granule.py      27      0   100%
 ----------------------------------------------------------------------
-Ran 8 tests in 0.745s
+Ran 8 tests in 0.752s

 ```
 <a name="linting"></a>